xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 https://www.tecmint.com/restrict-ssh-user-to-directory-using-chrooted-jail/
 -->

-change root (chroot) changes appareant root directory for the running user to a root directory called chrooting jail
+change root (chroot) changes appareant root directory for the running user to a root directory called a chrooting jail

 ssh support chrooting: restricting an ssh session to a directory